dipdup-io/dipdup/docs/quickstart.md

 Let's create an indexer for the [tzBTC FA1.2 token contract](https://tzkt.io/KT1PWx2mnDueood7fEmfbBDKx1D9BAnnXitn/operations/).
 Our goal is to save all token transfers to the database and then calculate some statistics of its holders' activity.

-A Linux environment with Python 3.10 installed is required to use DipDup.
+A modern Linux distribution with Python 3.10 installed is required to run DipDup.

 ## Create a new project